reidmorrison/rocketjob/docs/guide.md

 end
 ~~~

+#### Example

-Example: Increase the business priority for one instance of a job so that it will jump the queue and process first:
+Increase the business priority for one instance of a job so that it will jump the queue and process first:

 ~~~ruby
 ReportJob.create!(priority: 5)